 Eras are subdivided into periods.
-The events that bound the periods are wide-spread in their extent but are not as significant as those which bound the eras.
+The events that bound the periods are widespread in their extent but are not as significant as those which bound the eras.
 In the time scale above you can see that the Paleozoic is subdivided into the Permian, Pennsylvanian, Mississippian, Devonian, Silurian, Ordovician and Cambrian periods.

-Finer subdivisions of time are possible and the periods of the Cenozoic are frequently subdivided into epochs.
+Finer subdivisions of time are possible, and the periods of the Cenozoic are frequently subdivided into epochs.
 Subdivision of periods into epochs can be done only for the most recent portion of the geologic time scale.
 This is because older rocks have been buried deeply, intensely deformed and severely modified by long-term earth processes.
-As a result, the history contained within these rocks can not be as clearly interpreted.
+As a result, the history contained within these rocks cannot be as clearly interpreted.

 Our geologic time scale was constructed to visually show the duration of each time unit.
 This was done by making a linear time line on the left side of the time columns.
-Thicker units such as thee Proterozoic were longer in duration than thinner units such as the Cenozoic.
+Thicker units such as the Proterozoic were longer in duration than thinner units such as the Cenozoic.
 We also have a printable version of the Geologic Time Scale as a .pdf document.
 You can print this timescale for personal use.